As a mature product, GoldMine® is packed with features that many users have grown accustomed to over time.

 Despite the fact that GoldMine has worked well for many years within their organization, people decide for a number of reasons to migrate their companies from GoldMine to CRM.
 One reason is to take advantage of cloud-to-cloud integrations such as with a marketing automation system.
 Another reason is to have a broader platform that allows for addressing a greater number of functional areas within an organization.

 GoldMine data migration to CRM should not be rushed to meet a deadline.
 There can be substantial risks associated with not conducting a detailed analysis prior to making the cutover.
 The more carefully you consider the areas covered below, the more successful your transition will be.

 Switching from GoldMine to CRM is more than just migrating data.
 It’s transitioning users to new ways of interacting with prospect and customer information.
 It’s important to spend time with a representative group of users to understand the specific ways in which they are using GoldMine to perform their jobs.

 2. Find optimal substitutes for widely adopted functionality

 Many GoldMine customers take advantage of GoldMine’s built-in email client.
 They have become accustomed to the fact that every single inbound and outbound email automatically attaches to a corresponding contact record.
 Most CRM systems do not offer a built-in email client.

-When leaving GoldMine, most companies switch to either Office 365 or to G Suite.
+When leaving GoldMine, most companies switch to either Office 365 or to Google Workspace.
 Some CRM users may prefer the web clients of these email solutions and some users may prefer to use Outlook.

 It’s important to assess ahead of time what the email integration solution will be for each user, based on their primary email client.